Skip to main content

 The second number sets either the quantity of items that drops or is used for the task in the case of power cells and scout flies, which again, will be explained in the "Tasks and menu" part of this guide.

-You can simply copy the same position in meters that's in the "trans" which will make the power cell simply jump in place and stay there.
-You can also change it so the cell moves toward that new position when the crate is broken or the scout fly is collected if it's the last one.
+You can simply copy the same position in meters that's in the trans which will make the Power Cell jump in place and stay there.
+You can also change it so the cell moves toward that new position when the crate is broken or the Scout Fly is collected if it's the last one.

 Or just manually rotate it.